 Grade 11/12 IBDP Course Descriptions

-We offer enough courses on campus in IB Core and IB Groups 1-5 for students to complete their IB diplomas, but in order to expand our curriculum to suit a variety of interests, we are also offering additional IB courses online.
-TGS teachers undertake special training on how to facilitate online learning.
+We offer enough courses on campus in IB core and IB groups 1-6 for students to complete their IB diplomas, but in order to expand our curriculum to suit a variety of interests, we are also offering additional IB courses online.
 Students are limited to a maximum of two online courses.
-Each of these has its own requirements regarding internal and external assessments; generally students are required to do a mixture of oral presentations and written essays.
-All of these courses culminate in exams just like the classroom IB Group courses.
+Each of these online courses has its own requirements regarding internal and external assessments; generally students are required to do a mixture of oral presentations and written essays.
+The IBDP culminates in formal written examinations in most subjects.

-The International Baccalaureate Organization has stipulated a rigorous course of study for Diploma Programme students.
-TGS has created a structure of courses and study support to help our students succeed in this program.
+The International Baccalaureate Organization has stipulated a rigorous course of study for Diploma Programme students, and TGS has created a structure of courses and study support to help our students succeed in this program.
 The basic requirements associated with the IB diploma are:

 - Theory of Knowledge (TOK)